Joe Moglia

 Joseph Hugh Moglia (born April 1, 1949) is an American businessman and former football coach.
-He served as head football coach at Coastal Carolina University from 2012 to 2016 and again in 2018 after spending the 2017 season on medical leave.
+He was head football coach at Coastal Carolina University from 2012 to 2016 and again in 2018 after spending the 2017 season on medical leave.
 During his tenure, the Coastal Carolina Chanticleers transitioned from the NCAA Division I Football Championship Subdivision (FCS) to the NCAA Division I Football Bowl Subdivision (FBS).
 In six seasons, Coastal Carolina compiled a record of 56–22.

-Moglia is also the former chairman of the board and former CEO of TD Ameritrade.
+Moglia is the former chairman and former CEO of TD Ameritrade.
 Moglia is the author of two books: The Perimeter Attack Offense and Coach Yourself to Success: Winning the Investment Game.

 Early career

 Moglia attended Fordham Preparatory School in the Bronx from 1963 to 1967.
 He earned his bachelor's degree in economics from Fordham University and his master's degree in secondary education from the University of Delaware.
-He was a football coach for 16 years, finishing as the defensive coordinator at Dartmouth College from 1981 to 1983, leaving Lafayette College although then new head coach Bill Russo had asked him to stay on after HC Neil Putnam was let go in November 1980 following a 3-7 mark that season.
+He was a football coach for 16 years, finishing as the defensive coordinator at Dartmouth College from 1981 to 1983, leaving Lafayette College although then new head coach Bill Russo had asked him to stay on after HC Neil Putnam was let go in November 1980 following a 3–7 mark that season.
 Putnam's DC Joe Sarra was retained by Coach Russo who was hired December 1980.

 After the 1983 football season ended, Moglia decided to start a second career on Wall Street.
 Moglia joined the Merrill Lynch MBA training program.
 There were twenty-six trainees, twenty-five MBA graduates and one football coach.